pkgcore/pkgcheck/README.rst

 Installing
 ==========

-No installation is strictly required: just run the ``pkgcheck`` script and things should work.
+No installation is strictly required, just run the ``pkgcheck`` script and things should work.
 For a more permanent install see the following options:

 Installing latest pypi release in a virtualenv::